 µRaiden (read: Micro Raiden) is a payment channel framework for frequent, fast and free ERC20 token based micropayments between two parties.
-It comes as a set of open source libraries, documentation, and code examples for multiple use cases, ready to try on the Ethereum testnet.
-Whereas its big brother the Raiden Network aims to allow for multihop transfers via a network of bidirectional payment channels, µRaiden already enables to make micropayments through unidirectional payment channels.
+It comes as a set of open source libraries, documentation, and code examples for multiple use cases.
+Whereas its big brother the Raiden Network aims to allow for multihop transfers via a network of bidirectional payment channels, µRaiden already now enables to make micropayments through unidirectional payment channels.

 Business models involving frequent payments between the client and the service provider are not efficiently possible on current blockchains due to slow confirmation times and high transaction fees.
 Using µRaiden, service providers can comfortably charge per-use of for example APIs, digital content and utilities via micropayments in Ethereum based tokens.